Rewriting the Archetypes: A New Map for Neurodivergent Minds

 Neurodivergent minds live in another geometry.
 We sense the edges first, not the centre.
 We think in networks, not ladders.
 Our nervous systems translate the world in high-definition, often simultaneously brilliant and overloaded.

-It’s time for a new set of archetypes, ones that speak our language and opens us up to move freely throughout the 'Cosmos'.
+It's time for a new set of archetypes, ones that speak our language and open us up to move freely through the territory we actually inhabit.

 This framework, The Neuro-Archetypes, is not a new mythology for its own sake.
 It's a map for self-understanding and collective design, a way to recognise the innate operating systems that run through neurodivergent experience, and to use them with intention rather than defence.